DejanJoksimovic/jsScript/README.md

     * PROTOTYPE A fully initialized instance to be copied or cloned.
     * DECORATOR Add responsibilities to objects dynamically.
     * ...
+## SOLID principles
+* Single Responsibility - Each module should be responsible to one, and only one, actor (actor - user - stakeholder - module)
+* Open-Closed - should be open for extension, but closed for modification
+* Liskov Substitution - build software systems from interchangeable parts
+* Interface Segregation - avoid depending on things that they don’t use
+* Dependency injection - enables you to replace dependencies without changing the class that uses them
 ## object oriented languages:
 inheritance, polymorphism, encapsulation
 ## Cookies